nats-io/nats-architecture-and-design/adr/ADR-51.md

 All time calculations will be done in UTC, a Cron schedule like `* 0 5 * * *` means exactly 5AM UTC.

 Cron schedules may use different time zones, if specified in the `Nats-Schedule-Time-Zone` header.
+The accepted values are those that go's `time.LoadLocation()` understands:

+- An IANA Time Zone database name such as `America/New_York`, `Europe/Amsterdam`, or `Asia/Tokyo`.
+- The literal `UTC` (equivalent to omitting the header).
+- The literal `Local`, which uses the server's local time zone.

+Fixed UTC offsets like `+02:00` and time zone abbreviations like `EST` or `CET` are not accepted.
+The header is only allowed on Cron schedules; using it with `@at` or `@every` is rejected.

+The server resolves IANA names against its host's tzdata at runtime — if the server has no tzdata available for the requested zone, the schedule is rejected as an invalid pattern.
+Operators must therefore install and keep tzdata up to date on every server that is expected to evaluate Cron schedules in named time zones; otherwise schedules might not run, or might not run at the expected time.

 Although time zones are supported, it's not recommended to use Cron schedules that trigger during daylight saving time (DST) changes.
 If time moves forward due to DST, a schedule could be skipped if its time was not reached.
 If time moves backward due to DST, a schedule could be executed twice if its time was reached twice.
-Additionally, the server's time zones need to be kept up to date; otherwise servers might not run the Cron schedule at the expected time.

 ### Ending/stopping schedules early